glpi-project/docdev/source/codingstandards.rst

 Some other informations way be added; if the function requires it.

 Refer to the `PHPDocumentor website <https://phpdoc.org/docs/latest>`_ to get more informations on documentation.
-The `latest GLPI API documentation <https://forge.glpi-project.org/projects/glpi/embedded/index.html>`_ is also available online.

 Please follow the order defined below: